LegalAll the legal stuff in one place

 0.2 “the booking” is the communication by phone, in person or by written request for the disco to perform in accordance with the details and times agreed upon therein.

-0.3 “the booking date” is the date upon which the disco is booked to perform; otherwise referred to as “the event”.
+0.4 “the event date” is the date upon which the disco is booked to perform.

 1. ENTERTAINMENT HIRE